-Roxanne First Fine Jewellery is meant to last a lifetime and more.
+Roxanne First Fine Jewellery is meant to last a lifetime - and longer.
 Each piece you buy is an investment in your personal collection, and just like you, they look their best with mindful care.

 Diamonds are one of the hardest materials in the world, formed over billions of years under intense heat and pressure.
-We source our diamonds responsibly and certify all centre stones.
-The value of your diamond depends on the diamonds 'four Cs': colour, cut, clarity and carat (weight).
+We source our diamonds responsibly, the value of your diamond depends on the diamonds 'four Cs': colour, cut, clarity and carat (weight).

-Apart from diamonds, we also set our jewellery with ‘rainbow’ sapphires (including pink, yellow, orange and blue), garnets, and other precious and semi-precious stones.
+Other than diamonds, we also set our jewellery with ‘rainbow’ sapphires (including pink, yellow, orange and blue), garnets, and other precious and semi-precious stones.
 These gemstones are carefully evaluated for quality before becoming a part of Roxanne First’s vibrant fine jewellery pieces.
-Unless specified, we do not use treated stones therefore please allow for slight variation in the colour of the stones as they are all naturally formed.
+Unless specified, we do not use treated stones therefore please allow for slight variation in the colour of the gems as they are all naturally formed.

 In gold, carat is a measure of purity and 24 carat (ct) gold is considered the purest.
 But pure gold is not practically usable in jewellery because it’s a soft metal.
 It needs to be mixed with alloys to make it more durable and resistant to scratching and denting.
-We use 9ct gold for our ready-to-wear collection and 18ct for our engagement rings and wedding bands.
-Bespoke pieces can be made with 9ct, 14ct or 18ct gold, based on your preference.
+We use 9ct, 14ct and 18ct gold for our ready-to-wear collection.
+Bespoke pieces can be made with 14ct or 18ct gold, based on your preference.

 Pure gold mixed with metals like silver, copper and zinc creates yellow gold.
-Roxanne First yellow gold jewellery is made with 9ct or 18ct gold.
+Roxanne First yellow gold jewellery is made with 9ct, 14ct and 18ct gold.

 Your favourite rose gold blush colour comes from a mixture of yellow gold and copper.
 The higher the percentage of copper, the deeper the reds in the gold.

-Every timeless piece, precious keepsake and treasured engagement or wedding ring can be just as bright and beautiful when you reminisce about it decades later, as it was on the day you bought it.
+Every timeless piece, precious keepsake and treasured bespoke piece can be just as bright and beautiful when you reminisce about it decades later, as it was on the day you bought it.
 While diamonds, precious stones and metals are not easily damaged, a little TLC can keep them in good condition and prevent them from dulling over time, losing stones and being chipped or scratched.

 Wear With Care